 Medicare Advantage (MA) is a popular option for people looking for more comprehensive coverage than Original Medicare offers.
-In 2022, almost half of all Medicare beneficiaries enrolled in an Advantage plan.
+In 2023, over half of eligible Medicare beneficiaries enrolled in an Advantage plan.
 This page explains Medicare Advantage plans in Wyoming, how the program works, and how to compare your options.

 Also known as Medicare Part C, Medicare Advantage plans are similar to employer-sponsored health insurance plans.